sunset1995/YA-SAT/README.md

     - `-no` don't use any heuristic
     - `-mom` (default) use MOM branching heuristic
     - `-jw` use Jeroslaw-Wang branchgin heuristic
-- To test all benchmarks, *.cnf, under directory `python3 test.py path`
+- To run all benchmarks in *.cnf under directory `python3 test.py path-to-directory`
 - To validate the sat result `python3 validator.py benchmark.cnf benchmark.sat`
+- To run all SAT benchmarks
+    1. put all SAT benchmarks under `benchmarks/SAT/`
+    2. run `python3 testsat.py`
+- To run all UNSAT benchmarks
+    1. put all UNSAT benchmarks under `benchmarks/UNSAT/`
+    2. run `python3 testunsat.py`

 ## Result
 Beside testcases provied by PACA, I also use online benchmark problems from [SATLIB](http://www.cs.ubc.ca/~hoos/SATLIB/benchm.html).